-Our survey into attitudes of online advertising was commission by the Good Money Guide.
+Our survey into attitudes of online advertising was commissioned by the Good Money Guide.
 This survey has been conducted using an online interview administered to members of the YouGov Plc UK panel of 800,000+ individuals who have agreed to take part in surveys.
 Total sample size was 2034 adults who have savings and investments.
 All figures, unless otherwise stated, are from YouGov Plc.
 Fieldwork was undertaken between 15th – 16th January 2020.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (aged 18+).

 Survey questions we asked and answers: